 The project aims to seek an ambiguity of architecture.
 The building is a single-story, one-room roughly 2000 square meters large.
 It is a facility for students to come in whenever they like.
 Facades are all glass.
 There are no earthquake-resisting walls or braces whatsoever.
 This building relies entirely on an ensemble of slight columns of varying proportions.
 None of the 305 columns are identical in the cross-shaped section and angle.
 Subtle differences in the shape of the columns are defined by their structural purpose and the role of the spaces they create.
 Groups of columns ambiguously divide the area to create several different spaces.
 The columns are arranged within the architecture as trees placed on a landscape.
 It makes a comfortable space like a forest.

 More images About Kanagawa Institute of Technology

 About Junya Ishigami

-Junya Ishigami was born in 1974 and graduated as architect.
-He has worked with Kazuyo Sejima and Ryue Nishizawa of widely recognized firm SANAA before setting up his own tokyo-based atelier: Junya Ishigami+associates, in 2004.
+Junya Ishigami was born in 1974 and graduated as an architect in the year 2000.
+He worked with Kazuyo Sejima and Ryue Nishizawa before setting up his Tokyo-based atelier Junya Ishigami+associates, in 2004.

 Ishigami showed solo in the Japanese pavilion at the 11th Venice Architecture Biennale in 2008 and was the youngest ever recipient of the Architectural Institute of Japan Prize for the Kanagawa Institute of Technology KAIT Workshop in 2009.
 In 2010 he won the Golden Lion for Best Project at the 12th Venice Architecture Biennale, and in the same year, he became an associate professor at Tohoku University in Japan.